maizeatlas/saegus/README.md

 ```
 A window in your browser will open.
 This is a much nicer environment to work in than a plain Python interpreter.
 Especially with saegus' long function names.

-Creating a Population from Raw Data
+Creating a Population from Real Data
 ------------------------------------------------------------------

 Open a new tab in your web browser and follow the walk through: [saegus walkthrough](http://saegus-user-guide-docs.readthedocs.io/en/latest/population_from_raw_data.html)